 After contributing as a lecturer and member of the First Amendment Lawyers Association (FALA) for decades, Mr. Benjamin was elected to the office of National Secretary in the year 2000.
 In an ascending order of service as officers, Benjamin became national treasurer in 2001; Second Vice President in 2002; First Vice President in 2003 and in the year 2004 Mr. Benjamin became the President of the National First Amendment Lawyers Association, a National Bar Association of lawyers who practice in the area of the First Amendment.
 Mr. Benjamin continues to serve as chairman emeritus of the FALA to date.

-Mr. Benjamin has served as a Chapter representative of the State Criminal Lawyers’ Association, the Florida Association of Criminal Lawyers (FACDL) for a period of five years before becoming a statewide, at-large Board Member for the last six years.
+Mr. Benjamin was selected as President of the Florida Association of Criminal Defense Lawyers (FACDL) from 2013-2014 after serving as Vice President, Treasurer and Secretary before that.
 He has served on the legislative committee lobbying in Tallahassee for the organization for several years.
 At one time, he headed the public relations committee of the FACDL.
 He continues to be active in this organization.

 Mr. Benjamin has been recognized by numerous publications for his expertise and stature in the legal community.
 Mr. Benjamin has been listed in the Who’s Who in American Law for the past decade.
 Further, he has been recognized as a Florida Super Lawyer by the Law and Politics publication group.
 Further, the South Florida Legal Guide has named Mr. Benjamin a top lawyer for the past several years.
 The firm of Benjamin & Aaronson and Daniel Aaronson have been recognized in the South Florida Legal Guide as a top lawyer and a top law firm respectively.
 The South Florida Daily Business Review has recognized Benjamin & Aaronson as one of the top 250 law firms in the South Florida area.
 Mr. Benjamin has been listed in Bar Registry of Pre-eminent Lawyers by the Martindale Hubbell Company since 1999 to present.
 The Bar Registry of Pre-eminent Lawyers lists the lawyers that have obtained an “AV” rating by Martindale Hubbell which is their highest rating.